ballerina-platform/ballerina-spec/beps/con-simple-clients/1442_simple_connector_operations.md

 #### Alternative 5: Using `@action` Instead of `@operation`

-Use `@action` as the annotation name, aligning with Workato and Power Automate terminology.
+Use `@action` as the annotation name, following some integration platforms that use "Actions" as their terminology for outbound connector operations.

 **Why rejected:**

 - Ballerina's language specification already uses "action" to refer to remote method call expressions and resource access expressions (e.g., `client->method()` is an "action expression").
 Using `@action` as an annotation would create terminology confusion between the language-level concept and the connector-level concept.
-- "Operation" is unambiguous in the Ballerina context and aligns with MuleSoft and Boomi.
+- "Operation" is unambiguous in the Ballerina context and is well-established in the integration domain.

 #### Alternative 6: Extending `@display` with a `role` Field